-A single RSSI value yields a sphere with the antenna position at its center and radius equal to the RSSI-based distance measurement as possible tag locations.
+In the standard approach (non-directional) [8], a single RSSI value yields a sphere with the antenna position at its center and radius equal to the RSSI-based distance measurement as possible tag locations.
 In our case, a fixed and known tag height is assumed to reduce the 3D sphere to a 2D circumference.
 Then the tag/beacon position can be determined by intersecting the circumferences generated by each antenna.
 For isotropic antennas with a 360° radiation pattern, a minimum of 3 antennas are needed to compute the tag/beacon location.
 However, in our case, directional 180° antennas are used and one of the intersection points can be discarded.
 Accordingly, two antennas are enough for providing a unique solution.